rshyamsundar/gluonts-hierarchical-ICML-2021/README.md

                        ]
 ```

-This will run the selected model on the selected dataset with the hyperparameters used in the paper.
+This will run the selected method on the selected dataset with the hyperparameters used in the paper.

 The model will also be released in GluonTS, this fork is created to keep a version with results as close as possible as